A quiet but significant change has been happening on the internet for the last year.

 “is it reliable”

-“is anyone using it”
+“does anyone use it”

 user experience has become very important.